Olympus OM 600 mm f/6.5

 I did not test the 300 mm with the Olympus 1.4x focal length extender, because the 20 Mpixel sensor already slightly out-resolves this combination.

 I used electronic first curtain shutter and the infrared remote on the Sony 7R II at ISO 100, and the normal electromechanical shutter and wired remote on the Olympus E-M1 II at ISO 200.
 With both cameras, the magnified image in the viewfinder was visibly vibrating and bouncing with traffic and my steps on the plastic-covered wooden floor while IS was inactive, but the images do not show obvious motion blur.
-IS was active on both cameras while shooting, and likely improved the results.
+IS was active on both cameras while shooting, and very likely improved the results.
 Focal length for IS was manually set to 600 mm on both cameras for the test with this lens.
 IS with the 300 mm on E-M1 II automatically reads the lens focal length.

 About performance in the image corners, I will say, qualitatively, that the 300 mm fully open on Micro 4/3 has a significantly better corner performance than the 600 mm fully open on full frame.
 Corner quality with the 600 mm fully open on Micro 4/3 is far better than on full frame (naturally, since Micro 4/3 uses a diameter of the image circle just slightly more than half that of full frame).
 Image quality in the corners with the 600 mm improves dramatically when stopping down (much more than in the center).